Terms and Conditions

 IMPORTANT: If you need to cancel or re-schedule your test (e.g. because you lose or mislay your licence), the DVSA requires at least three (3) clear working days’ notice (Monday to Saturday excluding public holidays in England) or you will forfeit the test fee (DVSA rules).

-I cannot be held responsible for any loss of test fees arising from failure by you to give sufficient notice in accordance with this Clause 6.d.
+We cannot be held responsible for any loss of test fees arising from failure by you to give sufficient notice in accordance with this Clause 6.d.

-I cannot be held responsible for test appointments cancelled by the DVSA due to bad weather, sickness, staff shortages or other reasons beyond my control.
+We cannot be held responsible for test appointments cancelled by the DVSA due to bad weather, sickness, staff shortages or other reasons beyond my control.
 Such cancellations are beyond my reasonable control and the lesson fee and ‘use of car’ fee for the booked period will be charged.
-However, in such circumstances you may be able to claim limited compensation from the DVSA (I can help you with this).
+However, in such circumstances you may be able to claim limited compensation from the DVSA (we can help you with this).

 7. Your Rights